Getting Started In Pink Salmon Fishing

 What Kind of Fishing Gear Do I Need?

-My favorite and probably the most common way to catch pink salmon in with a fly rod.
-The standard 9ft 5wt fly rod like this Redington Classic Trout is perfect for pink salmon on the north shore rivers.
-These fish will still put a bend in an 8wt, but they you are still able to pull them in with a 3wt. so don’t feel like you need another rod to target these fish.
+St Croix Mojo Trout Fly Rod is just about the perfect fly rod for pink salmon on the north shore rivers.
+These fish will still put a bend in an 8wt, but they you are still able to pull them in with a 3wt.

 If you have targeted other species with the fly rod, the process is very similar and you can catch them using a large variety of techniques.